EvanDLang/SHIFT-SMCE-User-Guide/CONTRIBUTING.md

 ## Questions
-Before you ask a question, it is best to search for existing [Issues](https://github.com/EvanDLang/SHIFT-SMCE-User-Guide/issues) that might help you.
-In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.
+Questions can be submitted [here](https://github.com/EvanDLang/SHIFT-SMCE-User-Guide/issues) Before you ask a question, it is best to search for existing that might help you.
+To as a question:

-If you then still feel the need to ask a question and need clarification, we recommend the following:

 - Open an [Issue](https://github.com/EvanDLang/SHIFT-SMCE-User-Guide/issues/new).
 - Provide as much context as you can about what you're running into.